-- portfolio to document impact on K-3 student learning
+- portfolio to document the impact of K-3 student learning.

 *Candidates complete a 3-credit, 8-week practicum if they have successfully taught or student taught at the primary grade level.
 Candidates will complete two 8-week practica (16 weeks) if they have never taught at the primary grade level.
 Practica are typically offered in Fall and Spring semesters.

 Last updated January 2, 2018